mdroste/stata-fastreshape/README.md

 The syntax, usage, and data output of fastreshape is virtually identical to reshape, with a few exceptions:

 1. Fastreshape does not support subsetting the sub-observation variables (j) with a list of values (e.g. specifying j(year 2001 2003 2004)).
-This can easily be done prior to reshape with a keep command, so it is a low priority.
-2. Fastreshape does not support highlighting problem observations with the fastreshape error command ex post.
-Support for this functionality may be included at a later date, but is not viewed as particularly important at this time.
+2. Fastreshape does not support highlighting problem observations with the fastreshape error command ex post
 3. Fastreshape does not support the atwl(char) argument.
 Use the @ character instead.
-Support for this functionality is a low priority (see todo).

 Notably, there is now an optional argument called -fast-.
 The default behavior of fastreshape is to sort the dataset by i and j for fastreshape long, and to sort the dataset by i for fastreshape wide, which matches exactly the output produced by reshape.
 In many cases, however, there is no reason for sorting on these variables.
 The fast option omits this sorting step and therefore speeds up runtime by a significant amount.

- Documentation for fastreshape can be accessed within Stata:
+Internal documentation for fastreshape is available within Stata after installation:
 ```stata
 help fastreshape
 ```

-Usage notes on the reshaping procedure can be found in the documentation for reshape:
+More detailed usage notes on the reshaping procedure can be found in the Stata documentation for reshape:
 ```stata
 help reshape
 ```